 Joe Aguilar married Rosalie Aguilar in 1922.
 Together they had 11 children.
 Joe painted most of their pieces of pottery as well as those of his mother, Susana Aguilar.
-After Rosalie's death in 1946 Joe continued to make pottery on his own with distinctive shapes and polycrome painted designs.
+After Rosalie's death in 1946, Joe continued to make pottery on his own with distinctive shapes and polychrome painted designs.